w3c/webextensions/proposals/split_tabs_proposal.md

 ### Behavior

 If a tab isn’t currently in a Split View, the `splitViewId` will be -1, otherwise it will have a unique value that represents the Split View.
 All tabs in the Split View will have the same identifier.
+The identifier should persist across browser sessions.

+> [!NOTE]
+> It isn't a requirement that `splitViewId` must be persisted across browser sessions because this is new functionality and further alignment is needed to confirm that behavior is desired for all browsers.

 When Split Views are visible to the user, one of the tabs will be denoted as active with a unique visual treatment.
 That is the only tab that will return